Ranakhamis/imdbReplica/README.md

-Hello Reviewer,
+Hello Reviewer,<br />
 I wanted to say first that I learned alot from this task as my first project to design and learn about many concepts in RoR and the second project overall (counting a tutorial).

-So, I hope to extend the time as 2 days for almost a fresh grad considering the postgres credentials configurations that took nearly 4 hours of my time before deciding to migrate to sql to catch up with the deadline, with deprecated tools and old resources, personally I thought that designing the DB and thinking about many steps and doing good UI was alot for a 2 days weekend, let alone I almost refused the timing because I was busy but my request wasnt approved.
+So, I hope to extend the time as 2 days for almost a fresh grad considering the postgres credentials configurations that took nearly 4 hours of my time before deciding to migrate to sql to catch up with the deadline, with deprecated tools and old resources, personally I thought that making a good design and thinking about many steps and doing good UI was alot for a 2 days weekend, let alone I almost refused the timing because I was busy but my request wasnt approved and I didnt want to lose the opportunity at Robusta.

 Anyways, here's what I did during the process then my thoughts about DB design: